ManagedBass/Home/docs/Getting Started/Windows Store.md

     </Content>
 </ItemGroup>
 ```
-5. Repeat the steps 3 and 4 for any addons you require.
+5. Repeat the above steps for any addons you require.